-The order now sought by the applicant is to release the sum of E19 5 19.50, of the sum of E26 104.SO, allegedly still in the possession of the l^{sl} and 2rd respondents, to himself.
-Swaziland United Bakeries Limited, the then complainant in the criminal trial, opposed the application, was joined by consent as the third respondent, and in turn seek the release of the sum of E26 519.50 (a different figure than :nat mentioned by the applicant in the current main application) to be released to itself.
+The order now sought by the applicant is to release the sum of E19 519.50, of the sum of E26 104.80, allegedly still in the possession of the 1st and 2nd respondents, to himself.
+Swaziland United Bakeries Limited, the then complainant in the criminal trial, opposed the application, was joined by consent as the third respondent, and in turn seek the release of the sum of E26 519.50 (a different figure than that mentioned by the applicant in the current main application) to be released to itself.

-From the papers filed herein, it seems that there v. as some misapprehension as to who may be entitled to seek an order to restore confiscated monies to a complainant in a criminal trial, quite possibly emanating from the established practice in South African courts, which are procedurally regulated to a different extent than what the position is in the Kingdom of Swaziland.
-Section 300 of the South African Criminal Procedure Act of 1977 (Act 51 of 1977) reads that:
+From the papers filed herein, it seems that there was some misapprehension as to who may be entitled to seek an order to restore confiscated monies to a complainant in a criminal trial, quite possibly emanating from the established practice in South African courts, which are procedurally regulated to a different extent than what the position is in the Kingdom of Swaziland.
+Section 300 of the South African Criminal Procedure Act of 1977 (Act 51 of 1977) reads that;

-"300 (1) Wliere a person is convicted by a superior court... of an offence which has caused damage to or loss of property {including money} belonging to some other person, the court in question may, upon the application by the injured person or the prosecutor acting on the instructions of the injured person (my emphasis), further award the injured person compensation for such damage or toss:...
+- "300 (1) Where a person is convicted by a superior court... of an offence which has caused damage to or loss of property (including money) belonging to some other person, the court in question may, upon the application by the injured person or the prosecutor acting on the instructions of the injured person (my emphasis), further award the injured person compensation for such damage or loss:... - (2) For the purposes of determining the amount of the compensation or the liability of the convicted person therefore, the court may refer to the evidence and the proceedings at the trial or hear further evidence either upon affidavit or orally.

+(3) (a)...{

+{The effect of such judgment is akin to a civil judgment of the court.} (b)...

+(4) Where money of the person convicted is taken from him upon his arrest, the court may order that payment be made forthwith from such money in satisfaction or an account of the award..."

-- (2) For the purposes of determining the amount of the compensation or the liability of the convicted person therefore, the court may refer to the evidence and the proceedings at the trial or hear further evidence either upon affidavit or orally. - (3) (a)..f confiscated exhibits, through the prosecuting authority, as the case is under South African Law.
+The court has not been referred to any legal provision, nor am I aware of such, whereby an injured party in Swaziland can apply to court for compensation or return of confiscated exhibits, through the prosecuting authority, as the case is under South African Law.
 Our own Act states in Section 321(1) that:

-(The effect of such judgment is akin to a civil judgment of the court.) (b)...[ - (4) Where money of the person convicted is taken from him upon his arrest, the court may order that payment be made forthwith from such money in satisfaction or an account of the award..."

-The court has not been referred to any legal provision, nor am I aware of such, whereby an injured party in Swaziland can apply to court for compensation or return of

-"321 (1) If any person has been convicted of an offence which has caused personal injury to some person, or damage to or loss of property belonging to some other person (my emphasis), the court trying the case may, after recording the conviction and upon the application of the injured partx (my emphasis) award him the compensation for such injury, damage or loss...
+"321 (1) If any person has been convicted of an offence which has caused personal injury to some person, or damage to or loss of property belonging to some other person (my emphasis), the court trying the case may, after recording the conviction and upon the application of the injured party (my emphasis) award him the compensation for such injury, damage or loss...